LEAD Function in SAS

 Granted, there is no such thing as a LEAD function in SAS.
 Due to the way that SAS processes the data step, it does not support a LEAD function, though looking at various SAS Communities and Google search suggestions, many SAS users could use a LEAD function from time to time.
 In the following, I will present three examples of simulating a LEAD function in SAS.
 Two data step solutions and my favorite, using PROC EXPAND, at the end.
 The three different solutions all create the same output data.

-First, let us create some sample data.
+First, let us create some example data.
 For demonstration purposes, I will keep it very simple

 data Sample; do time = 1 to 10; value = time * 2; output; end; run;